Fiction » Fantasy »

 "I do know that," Ryne snapped at him, his grey eyes flashing to a dark silver, "nothing works, Zaeden, nothing ever works.
 There is no potion that will make it better.
 The only thing that helps is—"

 "You can't keep taking that, Ryne!"
-Zaeden argued with irritance.
+Zaeden argued.
 "It can kill you."

 "Good," Ryne mumbled, rubbing his thumbs against his temples in deep circles.

-Zaeden rolled his eyes at Ryne's dramatics, they had been having this argument for years.
+Zaeden rolled his eyes at Ryne's dramatics, they had been having the argument for years.
 Ryne never let up, and Zaeden never stopped bugging him about his condition.
 He only wanted to help, they were friends of the best kind.
 Though, their personalities differed greatly, they had been through enough to stick together like brothers.
 Their home was the ship and the sky was their way.
 How anyone other than Zaeden could be Ryne's friend was beyond him, the other male was a stiff, a grouch, a jerk, and a broody son of a bitch to top it off.
 All Ryne did was brood!
-While Zaeden was as upbeat as he could be, it was just how he was.

-A lot of things changed.
-And one glance at the pilot at his right was all it took to see that the effects of the Uprising were still constant, still continuously suffered.
-Ryne suffered everyday, all the time, and it wasn't just physical, the male had lost much the night of the attack.
-A piece of him, half of him to be exact really, and the male never learned how to cope with it.
+A lot of things changed, and one glance at the pilot to his right was all it took to see that the effects of the Uprising were still constant, still continuously suffered.
+Ryne suffered everyday, all the time, and it wasn't just physical.
+The man had lost much the night of the attack.
+A piece of him, half of him to be exact really, and he never learned how to cope with it.

-He sighed as he sank into the backrest of his chair.
+He hummed as he sank into the backrest of his chair.
 He did wish that his friend wasn't such a downer, it made his optimism kind of pointless.

-"Not good, Ryne, not good," Zaeden stressed before spinning around in his chair and plastered a smile on his face.
+"Not good, Ryne, not good," Zaeden stressed before he spinned around in his chair and plastered on a smile.
 "Let's not start the day off with you pining for death.
 Alright, mate?"

-He got no response from the other male, and he spun in the chair for a few moments while he contemplated.
+He got no response from him, and he spun in the chair for a few moments while he contemplated.

 "No."